-A person in home-based quarantine or isolation should stay home.
-Isolated persons should stay in a separate room from others and if possible, use a separate bathroom.
+A person in isolation should also stay at home.
+Isolated persons should stay in a separate room from other family members at home and if possible, use a separate bathroom.
 If a separate bathroom is not available, it should be cleaned each time after the ill person uses it.
 WHO has produced detailed guidance on home care for patients with COVID-19 presenting with mild symptoms and management of their contacts, and advice for the public.
+Sonfirmed cases of COVID-19 who are in isolation require focused clinical care in collaboration with medical personnel.